-Jarvis is a doctoral candidate and lecturer in the Department of Political Science Northeastern University, Vermonter, and photographer.
+Jarvis completed his doctoral candidacy at Northeastern University in 2016.
+In addition to his work as a teacher, he is a Vermonter and a photographer.
 The son of proud immigrant parents, he is one of the first in his family to go to college and will be the first to earn a PhD.
 His research interests include American Government, Education Policy, and Accountability.

 Jarvis’s dissertation will examine the accountability systems of charter school authorizers in the United States.